citizenz7/blog/README.md

 * Javascript (Aos, Glightbox, Isotope, Validate, Purecounter, swipper, Waypoints, Bootstrap)
 * Bootstrap (v5)
 * Google fonts (Open Sans)
+* Font awesome 5
 ### Translation
-* Translation function (TransalatorInterface): EN, FR Add language with (as an example for spanish language): `symfony console translation:update --force es` then you'll have a new file in /translations folder you'll need to translate manually.
+* Translation function (TransalatorInterface): EN, FR, ES Add language with (as an example for spanish language): `symfony console translation:update --force es` then you'll have a new file in /translations folder you'll need to translate manually.
+Same command if you want to update the translation.
-Don't forget to update config/services.yaml adding `es` to `app.locales` like this:
+If you add any language, don't forget to update config/services.yaml adding the language 2 letters to `app.locales` like this:
 `app.locales: [en, fr, es]`
 ### Entities
 * articles